01-edu/public/subjects/borrow_box/README.md

 - `read_winner`: which returns a tuple with the name and score of the player who is currently winning.
 In the case that no player is winning, it should return the same tuple with the string `"Same score! tied"` and the tied score.

 - `update_score`: which receives the name of a player, and increments their score.
-The `nbr_of_games` should also be incremented.
 This function should **do nothing** if the the game session is already finished.

 - `delete`: which takes ownership of the boxed game session and returns a string: `"game deleted: id -> 0"`.